Wadderin Sanctuary

 Wadderin is one of very few sanctuary projects within Australia managed by a local community.
 The community group includes current and retired farmers and townsfolk.
-Another within Western Australia is the Heirisson Prong project at Useless Loop at Shark Bay.
+Another within Western Australia was the Heirisson Prong project at Useless Loop at Shark Bay.
 These projects were set up to exclude foxes and feral cats and so allow reconstruction of the past native fauna.